seetohjinwei/TS-Projects/README.md

 # Jin Wei's website

-Head over to projects to see some of my mini-projects
+Website to hold a bunch of small typescript projects.
+Built with vanilla typescript.